 Emergency Medical Info/Allergens

-Cosplay props such as nerf guns and custom build foam guns, swords ext. are permitted but must be approved by your Guild Master/security chief and properly tagged.
-No real blades or fire arms are allowed on YMCA property!
+Cosplay props such as Nerf guns, swords, etc. are permitted but must be approved by your Guild Master/security chief and properly tagged.
+No real blades or fire arms are allowed on YMCA property.

 This is the YMCA policy and is enforced for all campers who are staying in cabins.
 Upon arrival you must submit your belongings to the YMCA staff for a heat treatment.
 They will be running your luggage through machine at a high heat to help prevent head lice and bedbugs!
-This isn’t optional its mandatory and you may be asked to leave if your uncooperative!
-Fursuit do not go through heat treatment but your tote/bag will be inspected for any sign of bed bugs or lice.
+This is NOT optional, and you may be asked to leave if your uncooperative.
+Fear not!
+Fursuits and fursuit accessories do not go through heat treatment!
+Instead, your tote/bag carrying said items will be inspected for any sign of bed bugs or lice.
 Be aware batteries and devices must be removed from belongings before treatment.
 A full list of procedures and rules will be available at the time arrival.
-The WWFC thanks you for your understanding and full cooperation!

-If you are taking part in the WWFC archery you are permitted to bring a bow but now arrows.
-Your Bow must be a recurve and not compound.
-It also must be DE stringed and properly secured.
-The YMCA provides proper YMCA approved BOWs and Arrows for archery range so there is no need to possess your own BOW if you do not have one.
+If you are taking part in the WWFC archery you are permitted to bring a bow, but now arrows.
+Your bow must be a recurve, and not compound.
+It also must be de-stringed and properly secured.
+The YMCA provides proper YMCA approved bows and arrows for archery range, so you do not need to bring one if you wish to participate!

-Harassment of any kind will not be tolerated at World Wild Fur Camp.
+Harassment of any kind will not be tolerated at WWFC.
 If you have been the target of harassment, we urge you to report the incident immediately to a member of Security or to your Guild Master.
 The sooner an issue is reported to us, the more appropriately we can address it.

 Harassment includes, but is not limited to:

-(a) Physical assault, battery, stalking, or unwelcome physical attentions.
+Physical assault, battery, stalking, or unwelcome physical contact.

 If people tell you "no" or ask you to leave them alone, your business with them is done.
 If you continue to attempt to have contact with those people, you may be removed from the premises.
 Remember: "A costume does not imply consent."